calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 }
 ```

-### "Write" signal macros (write to any provided array)
+#### "Write" signal macros (write to any provided array)

 Write macros are generated for all non-array signals.
 These macros have the following naming convention:

 `#define CAN_NWID_write_SIGNALNAME(msg_buffer,data)`

 The macro argument `msg_buffer` is a pointer to an arbitrary array of bytes.
-The intention, however, is that this array corresponds to the message data containg the signal to be written.
-Hence, the array is expected to have the same length as the conveyor message and the provided macro argument `msg_buffer` shall always point to the byte 'zero' of such array regardless of the signal's starting byte (the macro will accomodate for this).
+The intention, however, is that this array corresponds to the message data containing the signal to be written.
+Hence, the array is expected to have the same length as the conveyor message and the provided macro argument `msg_buffer` shall always point to the byte 'zero' of such array regardless of the signal's starting byte (the macro will accommodate for this).

 The macro argument `data` shall be the value of the signal to be written.
 The variable or constant provided in the `data` argument shall be long enough to contain all the desired value to be written.